wheel58m/poet-tools-cs/README.md

 ## Issues

+-   FindRhyme Method does not display a message if the input word is not found in the dictionary.
+-   FindRhyme Method does not display a message if there are no rhymes for the input word.
 -   The program only finds traditional rhymes (ending sounds) but does not identify complex rhyming schemes like unconventional rhymes, internal rhymes, or phrase rhymes.

 ## Instructions